Director: Aaron Sorkin

 Release date: 1st January 2018

-Written and directing for the first time by Aaron Sorkin, you know immediately that this is going to be a film that relies more on words than actions.
-Sorkin loves long dialogue scenes as proven in other scripts and his TV series, The West Wing.
-He also loves characters and while these scenes of long conversations are played out, you really get to understand what really makes these people tick.
-Sorkin can take a simple scene of two people talking and turn it into a word of majestic art, while still making every word believable.
+Written and directed for the first time by Aaron Sorkin, you know immediately that this film relies more on words than actions.
+Sorkin loves long dialogue scenes, as proven in other scripts and his TV series, The West Wing.
+He also loves characters, and while these scenes of long conversations are played out, you get to understand what makes these people tick.
+Sorkin can take a simple scene of two people talking and turn it into a word of majestic art while still making every word believable.

 4/5